 AP offers more than 30 courses in a wide variety of subject areas (see Appendix A for a complete course list and descriptions).
-AP exams help students stand out in the college admission process, experience college-level academics while still in high school, and potentially can save time and money once enrolled in college.

-The Pennsylvania School Performance Profile (SPP) formula includes points for "Advanced Placement, International Baccalaureate or College Course" offerings and enrollment.
+The Future Ready PA Index includes "Advanced Placement, International Baccalaureate or College Course" offerings and enrollment.
 AP courses and enrollments are reported annually in the Pennsylvania Information Management System (PIMS).